Resources for health professionals

 - Topic 2: Which older person is at risk of falling?
 Ask, assess, act

-- Topic 3: Falls risk assessment and care planning – what really matters?
+- Topic 3: Falls risk assessment – a multifactorial approach?

-- Topic 4: Safe environment and safe care: essential in preventing falls
+- Topic 5: Safe environment and safe care are essential to prevent falls

-- Topic 5: After a fall: what should happen?
+- Topic 6: After a fall - what should happen?

-- Topic 6: Why hip fracture prevention and care matters
+- Topic 7: Why hip fracture prevention and care matter

 - Topic 8: Medicines: balancing benefits and falls risks